The Mongol conquest of the Abbasid Caliphate culminated in the horrific sack of Baghdad that effectively ended the Islamic Golden Age.

 The Islamic Golden Age—from the 8th to the mid-13th century—genuinely was one of the periods of greatest flourishing of human knowledge and progress.
 And Baghdad was its focal point.
 A truly global repository of human knowledge, this Arab-Muslim imperial capital also welcomed—indeed encouraged—scholars from across the known world.
 As its wealth and fame grew, more and more scholars and engineers were drawn to the city, from all over civilization.
 But in January 1258, a vast Mongol army reached the city’s perimeter and demanded that the caliph al-Mustasim—the nominal spiritual authority of the Islamic world—surrender.

-The Greatest City in the World
+History of Baghdad – The Greatest City in the World

 If you can imagine the shock waves, were London razed to the ground tomorrow, you’d be getting close to the horror that was about to accompany the Sack of Baghdad in 1258.

 Founded 500 years earlier, Baghdad’s population had reached one million within a century, making it the world’s largest, most prosperous, and celebrated city.
 If one thinks of London in 1897—the year when Queen Victoria celebrated her Golden Jubilee—the English city on the Thames was by then the largest, and most important, city on earth.
 Even today, London remains an impressive and significant place, and not only as the center of a mighty empire on which the sun never set.
 But in 1897, London was peerless in the world, with nowhere else coming close to matching its power and influence.
 It was the capital, and the fulcrum, of the British Empire, which, in turn, was about to become the largest empire ever in history.